MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/index.md

 ## See also

-*   [DevtoolsGuide for Beginners: Get Started with HTML and the DOM][DevtoolsGuideBeginnersHtml]
+*   [DevTools for beginners: Get Started with HTML and the DOM][DevtoolsGuideBeginnersHtml]
 *   [Microsoft Edge (Chromium) DevTools Protocol][DevtoolsProtocolIndex]

 <!-- links -->